 Connor Coley joins the Schwarzman College of Computing

-Connor W. Coley, the Henri Slezynger (1957) Career Development Assistant Professor, has accepted a shared position between MIT Chemical Engineering and the Artificial Intelligence and Decision Making (AI+D) faculty of the Department of Electrical Engineering and Computer Science (EECS).
+Connor W. Coley, the Henri Slezynger (1957) Career Development Assistant Professor, has been appointed to a shared position between MIT Chemical Engineering and the Artificial Intelligence and Decision-making (AI+D) faculty of the Department of Electrical Engineering and Computer Science (EECS).
 This new shared position is within the MIT Schwarzman College of Computing, where he will collaborate with other MIT faculty working at the forefront of computing research and at the nexus of computing and other disciplines.

 “It’s terrific that the College has created a mechanism to foster and encourage interdisciplinary research at this interface,” says Coley.
 “I’m excited to strengthen my connections with EECS and the AI+D faculty and build a more diverse team.”

 Coley’s work in computer assistance and automation for organic synthesis has included the development of a data-driven synthesis planning program and in silico strategies for predicting the outcomes of organic reactions.
 His continuing research interests are in how data science, machine learning, and laboratory automation can be used to streamline discovery in the chemical sciences.
 He has been named one of C&EN’s “Talented Twelve” and one of Forbes Magazine’s “30 Under 30” for Healthcare.
 Coley received his BS and PhD in Chemical Engineering from Caltech and MIT, respectively, and did his postdoctoral training at the Broad Institute.